emacs-vs/line-reminder/README.md

 ### Using `indicators`

-Customize the symbol of the fringe
+Customize the symbol of the fringe (bitmap)

 ```el
 (setq line-indicators-fringe 'filled-rectangle)